Updated: April 10, 2021

 This is the State Capitol of West Virginia at Charleston.
 Also included is a picture of Harry and I at the Yeager Airport (CRW) at Charleston.

-In April 2016, I celebrated the 40th anniversary of my first flight in a small airplane, and in May 2019, celebrated my 35th year as a Flight Instructor.
+In April this year, I celebrated the 45th anniversary of my first flight in a small airplane, and in May 2021, I will finish my 37th year as a Flight Instructor.
 In 1976, I flew this 1946 Piper Cub with a retired flight instructor, Tate Mauzy.
 Click on the HISTORY button above for more information on the History of Eagles' Wings.

 Below I am pictured with 6 of my students, or former ones I had taught to fly, left to right, Harry Humphreys, Adam Haymond, Andrew Dowdy, son of John at far right, Ben Hersman, David Hersman, Bob Jagodzinski, and John Dowdy.